zniper/rhaptos2.repo/docs/overview.rst

   (presumably that will be in our own JQuery)

-  :Question: I would like to POST module changes to the server.
+  Question: I would like to POST module changes to the server.
 That is any change to a module is an entirley new copy, stored ala git/hg This has many issues but I think is best approach.
 (Discuss issues)